AndrimsDevs/ReverseLifeSMP/README.md

 # Reverse Life SMP

 Survival Minecraft Plugin for the Reverse Life SMP
+The ownership of ReverseLifeSMP has been transferred to Andrims Networks This plugin will no longer be maintained by AwesomeBFM.
+For any quesions, contact ault@andrims.com

 ### Introduction
 Please keep in mind that this plugin has been designed for the Reverse Life SMP, while